Omar-Abdel-Wahab/Search-Bar-Test/README.md

 > How to test a search bar?

-This project aims to open up ideas to test search bars with adequate coverage
+This project aims to open up ideas to test search bars with adequate coverage, and using Google as an example

 ### Used Test Scenarios